Getting Started with nvUltra

 You can bookmark any search by clicking on the magnifying glass icon in the Search/Create bar.
-Once a search is saved, you can visit the ⌘# where # is 1–9, with 0 for the 10th item in the Saved Searches list.to rename and sort it.
+Once a search is saved, you can visit the ⌘# where # is 1–9, with 0 for the 10th item in the Saved Searches list.
+These keyboard shortcuts only work from the search/create bar or the notes list; they’re disabled within the editor.to rename and sort it.
 Saved searches are available from the magnifying glass menu, and by keyboard shortcuts

 Find Connected Notes

 While a note is selected, you can turn on Connections mode and see all notes similar to the selected one.
 The entire contents of the note are compared against all of your other notes to find the most relevant ones.